Order to Cash Automation: AI-Powered Enterprise O2C Guide (2026)

 Core Technologies Powering Enterprise O2C Automation

-• Workflow orchestration and rules engines for approvals, tasks, and escalations
+• Workflow orchestration and rules engines for approvals, tasks, and escalations.

-• Integration with multiple ERP, CRM, bank, and payment systems
+• Integration with multiple ERP, CRM, bank, and payment systems.

-• Predictive credit scoring and customer segmentation
+• Predictive payment risk scoring

 Operational and Financial Impact